-Kensington is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Kensington is a great place for families with children to consider.
+First of all, many other families with children live here, making Kensington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Kensington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kensington’s overall crime rate is lower than average for the country.

 If knowledge is power, Kensington is a pretty powerful place.
 77.69% of the adults in Kensington have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Kensington in 2010 was $65,063, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $260,252 for a family of four.